The key purpose of community development work is collectively to bring about social change and justice.

 - ‘Communities’ can be defined geographically and/or by interest.

-- Community development starts from the premise that within any community there is a wealth of knowledge and experience and this can be channelled into collective action to achieve the communities’ desired goals.
+- Community development starts from the premise that within any community there is a wealth of knowledge and experience and this can be channeled into collective action to achieve the communities’ desired goals.

 Tasks typically involve: